recfortech/Minecraft-Kubernetes-Playthrough/README.md

 # IBM SRE Academy Final Project

-### Step by step walkthrough on setting up, running and monitoring Minecraft in Kubernetes
+#### Step by step walkthrough on setting up, running and monitoring Minecraft in Kubernetes
----
-Project Details:
-- Run on Windows OS through WSL
-- Created Minecraft server image

 ## Tools Utilized